pentamassiv/keyboard/README.md

 ## Installation
 WARNING: Currently Fingerboard is unusable on versions newer than Arch 20200913.
 Any help with fixing this is highly appreciated!

-If you want to use Fingerboard on your Smartphone running Phosh, you can download the binary or build it yourself with cargo.
-You also need to install gtk-layer-shell.
+If you want to use Fingerboard on your Smartphone running Phosh, you can download the binary or [build it yourself](installation/build_on_pinephone.md) with cargo.
 If you are building Fingerboard yourself, there are some feature flags you might want to set to get more functionalities.
-Read the Cargo.toml for more information on this.
+Read the [Cargo.toml](Cargo.toml) for more information on this.
 Building it on your phone should be as easy as
 ```bash
 $ cargo build --release
 ```